Why Is My Center Channel Speaker So Quiet? (Explained)

 A picture of a TV on a stand

-As I briefly mentioned before, the acoustics of your room play a big role in how things sound too which I’ve covered here if you’re curious about that aspect.
+As I briefly mentioned before, the acoustics of your room play a big role in how things sound too.

 But simply put, acoustic treatment can impact bass too; and one way to improve the acoustics of your room is through the use of acoustic panels.